Modern Times Group

 Modern Times Group (MTG) is a digital entertainment company based in Stockholm, Sweden.
 It formed from the media holdings of investment company Kinnevik, which in 1997 was distributed to the company stockholders.
-It is a strategic and operational investment holding company, managing a portfolio including gaming companies InnoGames, Ninja Kiwi and Kongregate, and digital network company Zoomin.TV.
+It is a strategic and operational investment holding company, managing a portfolio including gaming companies InnoGames and Ninja Kiwi, and digital network company Zoomin.TV.

 Kinnevik distributed the MTG shares to its shareholders in 2018 and in 2019 MTG distributed shares in the newly founded Nordic Entertainment Group (now Viaplay Group) to its shareholders following the strategic transformation into a global digital entertainment company.

 Structure

 Since July 2015, MTG's digital presence was expanded through a number of acquisitions.
 In 2015 MTG bought 74% of the shares in Turtle Entertainment, a top-tier esports tournament operator, owning brands such as Electronic Sports League (ESL).
 MTG then acquired 51% of the shares in Zoomin.TV, Europe's largest MCN and the 5th largest network on YouTube.
 Later the same year MTG made the acquisition of 100% of DreamHack, one of the biggest esports tournament organisers in the world.
 In 2016 and 2017 MTG continued its journey by acquiring 35% of a leading German games developing company InnoGames and U.S. based games publishing company Kongregate.
 Since the start of its investment operations, MTG has made further share acquisitions in the before-mentioned companies.